 While he took criticism of his politics with aplomb it eventually started to effect his internal stability and that combined with his ‘workaholic’ character led to a gradual and then noticeable decline of his mental faculties.
 Friends, political colleagues and his own family became ever more concerned for his well being.

 He began suffering from paranoia, which could be attributed to the years of abuse by an angry citizenry and press, overwork, or even gout or VD.
 He imagined himself persecuted from every quarter and became irrational and incoherent.
 His devoted wife continued sleeping with him but removed pistols and razors from his reach and kept in close contact with her husband's physician, Dr. Bankhead, who had cupped him.

 Three days before his death he met with King George IV, who became upset over Castlereagh's mental state, as did the Duke of Wellington, with whom he was close.
 Knowing that he was losing his mind, Castlereagh left London for Loring Hall, his country estate in Kent.
-The morning of his death he became violent with his wife, accusing her of being in a conspiracy against him.
-She left their bedroom to call the doctor.
-That was when her husband went to his dressing room with a small knife which he had managed to hide.
-He stabbed himself in the carotid artery.
-Just as Dr. Bankhead entered the room, he said, "Let me fall on your arm, Bankhead.
-It's all over!"
+The morning of his death he became intemperate with his wife Emily, accusing her of being in a conspiracy against him.
+She had already hidden his razors.
+But unbeknownst to her he had small knife which he had managed to hide.

 Percy Bysshe Shelley